mahbubsumon085/flaky-data-parsing-tools/README.md

   - Builds the Maven project with necessary options while skipping unnecessary checks.
   - Executes the specified tests (`precedingtest` and `flakytest`) in the desired order for a given number of iterations (default: 100).
   - Uses the `parse_surefire_report.py` script to process Surefire XML reports and extract detailed results for the flaky test.
-  - Filters and retains results specific to the flaky test.
   - Organizes logs, test results, and summaries into structured directories (`flaky-result`).
   - Outputs a summary of test passes, failures, and errors to `flaky-result/summary.txt`.